hyunjimoon/tolzul/문현지/🐅세련호랑지/베이즈창업/ambition as promise prior/module/Sep15final (committee).md

 *Zellweger, T., & Zenger, T. (2023). founders as scientists: A pragmatist approach to producing value out of uncertainty.
 Academy of Management Review, 48(3), 379-408.*

+    Stevenson, H. H. (1983).
+A perspective on entrepreneurship.
+KAO, John J. The.
 - Sanborn, A. N., & Chater, N. (2016).
 Bayesian brains without probabilities. _Trends in cognitive sciences_, _20_(12), 883-893.

 - Mackey, T. B., Barney, J. B., & Dotson, J. P. (2017).
 Corporate diversification and the value of individual firms: A Bayesian approach. _Strategic Management Journal, 38_(3), 322–341.